COMMUNITY PRESBYTERIAN CHURCH

 Our Prayer for Illumination

-L: The Word of the Lord
+L: This is the Word of the Lord

 P: Thanks be to God